daemmi/mhs-travel-map/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.3.0 (2018-11-XX) =
+- added, browse through the coordinates in front end
+- added, export function for lifts in routes
+- added, ne option for maps of map zoom after first load
+- changed, minior changes at the style of the routes
+- fixed, changing of transportation class name is possible now

 = 1.2.4 (2018-07-05) =
 - added, shortcode work just with a route id